asyncwebio/classplusplus-online-classroom/readme.txt

 == Installation ==

 1. Visit 'Plugin > Add New'
-2. Search for 'Class++'
+2. Search for 'HEL Online Classroom'
-3. Install 'Class++' once it appears
+3. Install 'HEL Online Classroom' once it appears
-4. Activate 'Class++' from your Plugins page
+4. Activate 'HEL Online Classroom' from your Plugins page
 5. Go to 'Setup & Usage' below

 = Manually =

 1. Upload the 'classplusplus' folder to the '/wp-content/plugins/' directory
-2. Activate the 'Class++' plugin through the 'Plugins' menu in WordPress
+2. Activate the 'HEL Online Classroom' plugin through the 'Plugins' menu in WordPress
 3. Go to 'Setup & Usage' below

 = Setup & Usage =

 1. How to setup
-	1. Go to 'Class++' menu on the admin side bar and click on 'Settings'
+	1. Go to 'HEL Online Classroom' menu on the admin side bar and click on 'Settings'
-	2. Enter your Class++ server URL and secret key.
-Don’t have a Class++ server? <a href="https://classplusplus.ai/" target="_blank">Start a 2-week free trial</a>.
+	2. Enter your HEL Online Classroom server URL and secret key.
+Don’t have a HEL Online Classroom server? <a href="https://classplusplus.ai/" target="_blank">Start a 2-week free trial</a>.
 	3. Alternatively, enter any self-hosted or 3rd party BigBlueButton URL and secret.
 2. How to start a class
-	1. Creating a Class: Go to the Class++ plugin section and click on "Add New Class".
+	1. Creating a Class: Go to the HEL Online Classroom plugin section and click on "Add New Class".
 Fill in the details and save.
         2. Starting a Class: Click on the "Start Class" button next to the class you want to begin.
         3. Sharing Meeting URL: The meeting URL is automatically generated.
 Click on Invite link to copy it and share with attendees.
 3. How to view recordings